Siarhei Oshyn, Head of Data / Data & AI Architect

 The client approached us for support with addressing the business challenges they faced:

-This stage lays out the foundation of Consultancy involvement.
+This stage lays out the foundation of Advisory involvement.
 Consultants engage in discussions with key stakeholders to gain insights into the client’s visions, strategic plans, and priorities.

 In our example, we started off with determining goals which the business had set for itself.
 They were ambitious enough: